medizininformatik-initiative/feasibility-deploy/feasibility-portal/README.md

 Compare the .env and .env.default files for each component and add any new variables from the .env.default file to the .env file.
 Keep the existing configuration as is.

-### Step 4 - Update your ontology

-**Note:** The ontology is now part of the image and will not have to be loaded manually.

-### Step 5 - Start your portal
+### Step 4 - Start your portal

 To start the portal navigate to `/opt/feasibility-deploy/feasibility-portal` and execute `bash start-feasibility-portal-local.sh`.

-### Step 6 - Log in to the local feasibility portal and test your connection
+### Step 5 - Log in to the local feasibility portal and test your connection

 Ask for the Url of the central portal at the FDPG or check Confluence for the correct address.